atick-faisal/label-studio/docs/source/guide/export.md

 {% insertmd includes/image_units.md %}

 ## Manually convert JSON annotations to another format
-You can run the [Label Studio converter tool](https://github.com/HumanSignal/label-studio-converter) on a directory or file of completed JSON annotations using the command line or Python to convert the completed annotations from Label Studio JSON format into another format.
+You can run the [Annotation Hub converter tool](https://github.com/HumanSignal/label-studio-converter) on a directory or file of completed JSON annotations using the command line or Python to convert the completed annotations from Annotation Hub JSON format into another format.

 !!! note
-    If you use versions of Label Studio earlier than 1.0.0, then this is the only way to convert your Label Studio JSON format annotations into another labeling format.
+    If you use versions of Annotation Hub earlier than 1.0.0, then this is the only way to convert your Annotation Hub JSON format annotations into another labeling format.

-## Access task data (images, audio, texts) outside of Label Studio for ML backends
+## Access task data (images, audio, texts) outside of Annotation Hub for ML backends

 Machine Learning backend uses data from tasks for predictions, and you need to download them on Machine Learning backend side.
-Label Studio provides tools for downloading of these resources, and they are located in label-studio-tools Python package.
-If you are using official Label Studio Machine Learning backend, label-studio-tools package is installed automatically with other requirements.
+Annotation Hub provides tools for downloading of these resources, and they are located in label-studio-tools Python package.
+If you are using official Annotation Hub Machine Learning backend, label-studio-tools package is installed automatically with other requirements.

-### Accessing task data from Label Studio instance
+### Accessing task data from Annotation Hub instance

-There are several ways of storing tasks resources (images, audio, texts, etc) in Label Studio:
+There are several ways of storing tasks resources (images, audio, texts, etc) in Annotation Hub:
 - Cloud storages
 - External web links
 - Uploaded files
 - Local files directory

-Label Studio stores uploaded files in Project level structure.
+Annotation Hub stores uploaded files in Project level structure.
 Each project has it's own folder for files.

 You can use `label_studio_tools.core.utils.io.get_local_path` to get task data - it will transform path or URL from task data to local path.
 In case of local path it will return full local path and download resource in case of using `download_resources` parameter.

 Provide `Hostname` and `access_token` for accessing external resource.

-### Accessing task data outside of Label Studio instance
+### Accessing task data outside of Annotation Hub instance

 You can use `label_studio_tools.core.utils.io.get_local_path` method to get data from outside machine for external links and cloud storages.